Peace Corps Permagarden Training – Ethiopia

-The fourth training of our Permagarden Training Initiative – Worldwide will take place in February, 2018.
+The fourth training of our Permagarden Training Initiative – Worldwide will take place in February 2018.
 Peter Jensen will train Peace Corps Volunteers and staff in Ethiopia with his Terra Firma Permagardens for Empowerment and Resilience course.
-Here is an outline of what we intend to accomplish in this monumental initiative to spread the permaculture technology across the globe.
+Here is an outline of what we intend to accomplish in this monumental initiative to spread permaculture technology across the globe.

 What: Community Health Pre-Service Training (‘Terra Firma’ Permagarden Sessions)

 Where: Butajira, Ethiopia

 Who: 33 Community Health PCTs, 3 Resource PCVs, 6 Program Staff, 5 Support Staff

 Peace Corps Ethiopia requested assistance in the delivery of the essential Permagarden Creation sessions for its incoming Community Health Volunteers during their 4th week of Pre-Service Training, to be held in Butajira, Ethiopia.
 We are happy to enable this crucial effort.

 Sessions will be held each day from 4-6 pm and will be co-facilitated by trained program staff partnered with Resource PCVs with at least one year of experience.
 Staff will receive refresher facilitation training from 10-12 each morning.
 Staff and Trainees will gain confidence and practical skills on water management, soil health, and nutrition-focused vegetable production, within an intense intercultural environment.